 When Pittsburgh’s tourism bureau invited me to come discover the city, I thought why not?
 High school friends wanted to know what the heck I could possibly be doing in Pittsburgh.
 As comments from friends that had went to college and then left Pittsburgh before the big revitalization started in 2002 began to pour in, I started to wonder myself.

 But what I found is a vibrant city with a cool cultural scene.
 It also quickly became evident why Pittsburgh has been named the nation’s “No. 1 Food City” by Zagat.
-Add in that Pittsburgh is inexpensive, has loads to see and do and is an easily walkable city, and you’ve got a completely underrated destination for perfect 3-day weekend getaway.
+Add in that Steel City is inexpensive, has loads to see and do and is an easily walkable city, and you’ve got a completely underrated destination for perfect 3-day weekend getaway in Pittsburgh.